 July 1, 2016: $26,000

-Compensation does not include work as fiscal agent.
+Compensation does not include for work as fiscal agent.
 WiLS retains interest gained on the WPLC fund balance WiLS holds for WPLC.
 This interest acts as the compensation for all work related to the services provided in #4 - Fiscal Agent.

 In the event that the work to be done exceeds 600 hours, additional compensation will be negotiated.
 WiLS agrees to report status of hours to the WPLC Board Chair at the end of each quarter.
 Work may be scaled back in lieu of additional compensation.